Resource-Efficient Neural Networks for Embedded Systems

 The Bayesian approach is appealing as distributions over the parameters directly translate into predictive distributions.
 In contrast to ordinary DNNs that only provide a point estimate prediction, Bayesian neural networks offer predictive uncertainties which are useful to determine how certain the DNN is about its own prediction.
-However, the Bayesian framework has got several other useful properties that can be exploited to obtain resource-efficient DNNs.
+Additionally, the Bayesian framework has got several other useful properties that can be exploited to obtain resource-efficient DNNs.
 For instance, the prior $p(\matW)$ allows us to incorporate information about properties, such as sparsity, that we expect to be present in the DNN.
-In Section \ref{sec:literature_bayesian_pruning}, we review pruning approaches based on the Bayesian paradigm, and in Section \ref{sec:literature_bayesian_quantization_approaches}, we review weight quantization approaches based on the Bayesian paradigm.
+In Section \ref{sec:literature_bayesian_quantization_approaches}, we review weight quantization approaches based on the Bayesian paradigm, and in Section \ref{sec:literature_bayesian_pruning}, we review pruning approaches based on the Bayesian paradigm.